dhis2/dhis2-docs/src/developer/web-api/event-hooks.md

 #### Webhook

-The `webhook` target send a outgoing http requuest the your target `url`.
+The `webhook` target send a outgoing http request the your target `url`.
 Optionally it can include authentication (both `api-token` and `http-basic`) supported out of the box.
 But you can also add any headers you want if you have any custom needs.
 The payload will be sent as `application/json` and the content will depend on your field filters you set in the source.